grafana/grafana-operator/documentation/dashboards.md

 ## Plugins

-Dashboards can specify plugins (panels) they depend on.
+Dashboards can specify plugins they depend on.
 The operator will automatically install them.

 You need to provide a name and a version for every plugin, e.g.: